dynop/routing-service/docs/ocean-routing-prompt.md

 ## 🎯 Goal

-Deliver a GraphHopper-native, enterprise-grade ocean routing solution that:
+Deliver a **globally correct, scenario-aware, enterprise-grade** sea routing solution that:

+- ✅ Models real-world chokepoint redundancy (Suez closure → Cape route)
 - ✅ Fits perfectly into the existing dynop architecture
 - ✅ Reuses the Matrix API with minimal changes
 - ✅ Maintains backward compatibility (`mode=road` default)
 - ✅ Is deterministic, testable, and documented
+- ✅ Supports scenario-level chokepoint exclusion
+- ✅ Emits build artifacts and runtime metrics
-- ✅ Is ready for large-scale optimization use cases
+- ✅ Is ready for large-scale supply chain optimization use cases

+---

+## ⚠️ Enforcement Rule

+If any requirement in the following sections is skipped, weakened, or partially implemented, the output is **INVALID** and MUST be regenerated:

+1. Global Connectivity & Validation
+2. Chokepoints as Controllable Features
+3. Build Artifacts & Runtime Metrics
+4. Assumed System Architecture

 ## 🚨 DO NOT DEVIATE FROM THIS SPEC 🚨